 See Timeline for specific details on when each round/event will occur for this year's competition.

 While task-specific judging criteria and forms will be supplied for each round of the competition, the judges' overall task is to make sure that student teams' written solutions and presentations clearly address the specific questions contained in that year's problem statement.
 Judging is likely to include conference calls with other judges to discuss their evaluations of student team submissions.

 Judges may come from either academic or corporate backgrounds but should have extensive, practical experience in design and development and have extensive knowledge of relevant instructional design theory and research in the field.

-Interested judges should contact the PacifiCorp Design and Development Award Competition Committee Chairperson.
+Interested judges should contact the AECT Design & Development Competition chairperson

 Phase 1: Preliminary Design Abstract (PDA)

-During the entire month of March, teams may ask questions about the problem statement to the client's designated representative.
-Note that all questions submitted to the client representative must relate to the context and circumstances of the problem rather than competition procedures.
-You should contact the Competition Committee Chair with questions related to competition procedures.
+During the entire month of March and early April, teams may ask questions about the problem statement to the client's designated representative known as the Consultant.
+Note that all questions submitted to the Consultant must relate to the context and circumstances of the problem rather than competition procedures.
+You should contact the Coordinating Committee chair with questions related to competition procedures.

 The 3-member judging panel will identify up to six promising abstracts to advance to Phase Two of the competition based on creativity, theoretical soundness, and practicality.
 These Participant Teams advancing to round two will then be matched with a mentor from a different institution.